AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 ### Using Associated Content {#using-associated-content}

-If you have [associated content](/help/assets/content-fragments/content-fragments-assoc-content.md) with the [content fragment](/help/assets/content-fragments/content-fragments.md) these assets will be available from the side panel (after you place your fragment on the content page).
+If you have [associated content](/help/assets/content-fragments/content-fragments-assoc-content.md) with the [content fragment](/help/assets/content-fragments/content-fragments.md), these assets are available from the side panel (after you place your fragment on the content page).
 Associated content is effectively a special source of content for of [in-between content](#adding-in-between-content).

 >[!NOTE]
 >